jundalisay/sp/content/en/research/confucius/analects/chapter-1.md

 {{< /r >}}

 {{< l a="Confucius" >}}
 If the great man be not grave, he will not be revered, neither can his learning be solid.
 Give prominent place to loyalty and sincerity.

 Have no associates in study who are not advanced somewhat like yourself.
 When you have erred, be not afraid to correct yourself.
 {{< /l >}}

-{{< r ava="Tsang-Sin" >}}
+{{< r a="Tsang-Sin" >}}
 The virtue of the people is renewed and enriched when attention is seen to be paid to the departed, and the remembrance of distant ancestors kept and cherished.
 {{< /r >}}